HackPack/HackUnit/README.md

 allowing your entire test suite to run faster if your tests perform real I/O operations (DB calls, curl calls, etc...).

-###Setup###
+### Setup

 You may have HackUnit run some methods before each individual test method is run and/or before any test method is run for the suite.
 To do so, mark the appropriate method with the `<<Setup>>` [attribute](http://docs.hhvm.com/manual/en/hack.attributes.php).
 Multiple setup methods may be declared, but the execution order is not guaranteed.

 Each setup method (both suite and test) MUST require exactly 0 parameters.
-If you mark a method as setup and it requires a parameter, it will not be executed.
+If you mark a method as setup and it requires a parameter, it will not be executed and a parse error will be shown in the report.

 ```php
 class MySuite